-The results were published online February 26 in Nature.
+The results were published online on February 26 in the journal Nature.

 The research began with a hypothesis that cholera’s T6SS tactic mirrors the system that phage viruses—viruses that infect bacteria—use to inject their genetic material into bacteria for replication.
 But this hypothesis was grounded in biochemical evidence, in that the phage and T6SS components appeared to have similar protein structures.
 The only way to confirm the hypothesis was to watch the T6SS system in action.
 So John Mekalanos, chair of the Department of Microbiology and Immunobiology at Harvard Medical School, and Grant Jensen, an associate professor of biology at the California Institute of Technology, teamed up to image the T6SS system working in real-time.

 “These images are striking,” said Mekalanos.
 “They’re revealing how a beautiful nano-machine really works, and they’re also providing new insights about how V. cholerae kills other bacteria and human host cells.”